theochem/horton/doc/user_hf_dft.rst

     :lines: 27-31
     :caption: data/examples/hf_dft/rhf_water_dense.py, lines 27--31

-For a unrestricted wavefunction, the procedure is very similar:
+For an unrestricted wavefunction, the procedure is very similar:

 .. literalinclude:: ../data/examples/hf_dft/uhf_methyl_dense.py
     :lines: 27-32
     :caption: data/examples/hf_dft/uhf_methyl_dense.py, lines 27--32

 The arguments ``exp_alpha`` and ``exp_beta`` are treated as output arguments.
-Instead of ``kin`` and ``na``, one may provide just any set of one-body operators to construct different types of guesses.
+Instead of ``kin`` and ``na``, you may provide just any set of one-body operators to construct different types of guesses.